yegor256/datum/md/policy.md

 For each code review you get a bonus as big in minutes as to the amount of comments posted to the ticket during the review.

+<a name="16" href="#16">§16</a>.
+"Rate."
+To make money in any project you must define your hourly rate.
+To do that just say `rate` to Zerocrat in your Slack private chat.

 ## Product Owner

 <a name="11" href="#11">§11</a>.